Adrionh24/cis106/Final_Project/Deliverable 1/Deliverable1.md

 - Your Vm gets it own IP address just like any normal computer or phone on your Wi-Fi.
 - It behaves like a separate physical computer on your home network.

 Why it's easy?
 You literally just switch the network setting in virtualbox to bridge and boom.

-Some computers or routers don't allow this mode
-- Some network cards (hardware inside your laptop/PC) don't support bridging.
-- Some routers block it for security.

-If your router or network card won't allow it, the VM basically gets ignored or kicked off the network.
+Some computers or routers don't allow this mode.Some network cards (hardware inside your laptop/PC) don't support bridging.Some routers block it for security.If your router or network card won't allow it, the VM basically gets ignored or kicked off the network.

 2. NAT with Port Forwarding
 - This is like your VM hides behind your actual computer when going online
 - Instead of having its own address, it uses your computer's internet connection.

-But if you want to access something inside the VM(like a website hosted on it), you have to set up "port forwarding."

-This kinda of like telling your computer:
-*If someone knocks on the front door asking for web traffic, send that traffic to the VM.*
+But if you want to access something inside the VM(like a website hosted on it), you have to set up "port forwarding."This kinda of like telling your computer, *If someone knocks on the front door asking for web traffic, send that traffic to the VM.*

-NAT works everywhere, but it's more steps to set up.